Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Modern, almost.

-Being close to Switzerland made Annecy a refuge for Catholics fleeing the Protestant Reformation in Geneva and earning it the nickname “Rome of France”.
-Even philosopher Jean-Jacques Rousseau called it home for a while, but for no particular religious reason.
+Being close to Switzerland made Annecy a refuge for Catholics fleeing the Protestant Reformation in Geneva, earning it the nickname of “Rome of France”.

-Today, Annecy is the capital of the Haute-Savoie, having finally joined France in 1860.
-That may have been 150 years ago, but a hard-core nucleus of Savoy separatists still haven’t accepted ‘French rule’ and believe the region should be a sovereign country.
+Today, Annecy is the capital of the Haute-Savoie, which finally joined France in 1860.
+That may have been 150 years ago, but a hard-core nucleus of Savoy separatists still haven’t accepted ‘French rule’ and believe the region should become a sovereign country.

-In fact, the bridge in my own village of Seyssel (which spans two provinces, the Haute-Savoie and the Ain) is often bisected by a 'border' of white paint, with the words “Savoie” on one side and “France” on the other.
+In fact, the bridge in my own village of Seyssel (which spans two provinces, the Haute-Savoie and the Ain) is often bisected by a 'border' of white paint across the asphalt, with the words “Savoie” on one side and “France” on the other.

-Annecy may be France’s prettiest town, but it’s still far off the tourist trail for foreigners (except the Swiss, who have always visited).
-It wasn’t even a dot on the tourist map until the steam train arrived in the mid-19th century.
-What was once the ‘end of France’ is today a quick half-hour drive from Geneva over a scenic and dizzyingly high motorway.
+Annecy is now firmly on the tourist trail, and has been so since the steam train arrived in the mid-19th century.
+What was once the ‘end of France’ is today a half-hour drive from Geneva over a scenic (and dizzyingly high) motorway.

-Most things to see in Annecy are within walking distance, which makes things easier.
-Most of them are also in the Old Town, a smallish area that is easy (and delightful) to explore on foot.
+Most things to see in Annecy are within walking distance and around the Old Town, a smallish area that is easy (and delightful) to explore on foot.

-Here's what I suggest, if you want to get the most out of this town.
+Here's what I suggest, if you want to get the most out of your Annecy visit.

-The streets of Annecy are made for walking, and if you pick your place in the Old Town, you may feel you're back in medieval times, where little has changed in centuries.
+These streets are definitely made for walking, and if you pick your place in Annecy's Old Town wisely, you may feel you're back in medieval times, where little has changed in centuries.

 This is by far one of the most enjoyable things to do in Annecy.
 If you do nothing else in this town, walking around will already fill you with wonder.